I know I’m not the only one who struggles with the tension between frugal and healthy food.

 We have always lived on a fairly snug budget and made material sacrifices to provide healthy food for our family.
-Canadian families spend about 9-14% of their income on groceries, depending on the source and family type (check out this interesting world map that looks at food costs and child malnutrition); living in a small town, in the North, or on a lower income can skew these percentages.
+Canadian families spend about 9-14% of their income on groceries, depending on the source and family type; living in a small town, in the North, or on a lower income can skew these percentages.

 We allocate about 24% of our net income to groceries alone and still run out of things and have had to listen to our kids bemoan the “empty fridge”*.
 And where I live, a previously booming economy is faltering, many of us are facing wage cuts or losing jobs, and budgets are needing to be tightened even as food prices continue to rise.